ErqianChen/5505-Group-Project/readme.md

 - **Thorough testing**: Includes unit tests and Selenium tests, covering both backend logic and live server interactions.
 - **Strong security**: Passwords are securely hashed and salted, CSRF tokens protect all forms, and sensitive configuration uses environment variables.

 ---

-For more details, see the project documentation and code comments.

----